Understanding Your Heart Valve Treatment Options

 Is it possible to treat valve diseases with medications alone?

 Most valve conditions can't be treated with medication alone.
-However, sometimes the problem isn’t severe enough to require surgical repair or valve replacement, but it’s bothersome enough to cause symptoms or risks.
+However, sometimes the problem isn’t severe enough to require repair or valve replacement, but it’s bothersome enough to cause symptoms or risks.
 In these cases, a condition might be effectively managed for a while with medication.

 Medications may be prescribed to: